-National Regulation of Online-based Transportation in Indonesia operational process, charges, etc (Mutiarin et al., 2019).
+Online-based transportation is new in Indonesia.
+Therefore, its regulations also new, However, Indonesian government have structured many regulations for Online-based transportation such as company's license, rider-hiring process, operational process, charges, etc (Mutiarin et al., 2019).
 Those regulations were arranged to response many protests regarding online transportation that was considered unfairly manage low and illogical prices for transportation service resulting many conventional transportations encountered difficulties and declined their income that affected conventional transportation companies.
 Moreover, it also raised conflicts in many regions in Indonesia and other countries as well.
 Therefore, a regulation is required to anticipate any further problems and redeem conflicts.
-New regulation is required because new problem cannot be solved by existed-regulations.
+New regulation is required because new problem cannot be solved by existedregulations.
 Modern and complex situation require new and specific regulations and law.
 Thus, in the regulations was frequently changed as follow: